carpentries/instructor-training/03-models.md

 *   An *expert* is someone who can easily handle situations that are out of the ordinary, diagnose the causes of problems, and so on.
-    We will discuss expertise in more detail in [the next lesson](04-maps.html).
+    We will discuss expertise in more detail in [a later lesson](05-expertise.html).

 We assume that most learners coming to Software/Data Carpentry lessons are novices, and do not have a strong mental model of the concepts we are teaching.
 Thus, our